 Lucky me, I had landed a full-time dream job that was creative and fun.
-But like many dream jobs, the pay was incredibly low so I needed to supplement my income with some part-time work.
+But like many dream jobs, the pay was incredibly low so I needed to supplement my income.

-When I saw a part-time job as a leasing agent at a nearby apartment complex — decent pay, flexible weekend hours, low stress — I thought that’d be a decent match.
+When I saw a part-time job as a leasing agent open at a nearby apartment complex — decent pay, flexible weekend hours, low stress — I thought that’d be a decent match for me.

-What it involved was answering the telephone, talking to people about their backgrounds, showing prospective tenants the apartments and collecting rental applications.
-I’ve always been a bit nosy, so it seemed like a great fit for me.
+It involved answering the telephone, talking to people about their backgrounds, showing prospective tenants the apartments and collecting rental applications.

-The job was a great fit for what I needed, but other similar ones might not have worked out as well.
-When I worked in property management, I found out that the jobs differed widely among property management firms that hired the leasing agents.
+The job was a great fit for what I needed, but other similar jobs might not have worked out as well for me.
+Leasing agent jobs differ widely from one property management firm to the next.

 Here’s some of what I discovered:

 Yes, I made more than minimum wage.
-Today, apartment rental agents make an average of $12 an hour or just about $32,000 a year for full-time work according to PayScale.com.
+Today, apartment rental agents make an average of $12.74 an hour, according to PayScale.com.

-Now that’s not a windfall, of course, but some leasing agents receive other benefits including breaks on rent and various vacation or sick leave.
+Now that’s not a windfall, of course, but some leasing agents receive other benefits, including breaks on rent and paid vacation or sick time.
 And some apartment communities offer bonuses when agents prompt someone to lease.

-Anyone who has rented an apartment or accompanied someone who did has an idea of the work.
-You greet the people who come into the office or model apartment.
-You explain details about the apartments that are available and the community, such as if play areas are available.
+As a leasing agent, you explain details about available apartments and the community, such as if play areas are available.
 You also provide a list of rents.

-After that, though, it can vary.
-Some leasing companies want you simply to show the vacant apartments.
-It’s just like it sounds — you walk to the vacant apartment, unlock the door and answer questions of the prospective customer.
+After that, though, duties can vary.
+Some leasing companies want you simply to show vacant apartments.
+It’s just like it sounds — you walk to the vacant apartment, unlock the door and answer questions from the prospective tenant.

 The property at which I worked only required me to do that and collect completed rental applications.
-I didn’t have to run credit checks, call references, or collect security deposits.
-When I was not busy with applicants — which was often especially during the winter — I was free to read books, write or talk on personal telephone calls.
+I didn’t have to run credit checks, call references or collect security deposits.
+When I was not busy with applicants — which was often, especially during the winter — I was free to read books, write or take personal telephone calls.

 That meant that I could actually do paperwork for my other job — as long as I promptly responded to prospective tenants.

-Property management companies don’t always give their agents as much latitude.
-They may require agents to run the credit checks and make telephone calls to check references of prospective tenants, handle tenant complaints and even monitor the playgrounds, laundry rooms and other on-site premises.
-Some even want the leasing agents to do light housekeeping around the model unit.
+Property management companies don’t always give their agents that much latitude.
+They may require agents to run credit checks and make telephone calls to check references of prospective tenants, handle tenant complaints and even monitor the playgrounds, laundry rooms and other on-site amenities.
+Some companies even want leasing agents to do light housekeeping around the model unit.

-So while working as a part-time rental agent suited me, it might not have if I went to another company.
-So, if it sounds intriguing to you, consider these things:
+While working as a part-time rental agent suited me, it might not have if I went to another company.
+So, if the job sounds intriguing to you, do your homework:

 - Ask about hours.
-Generally there is a full-time agent or agents at various properties who do the bulk of the leasing work on the property.
-Sometimes, especially during spring and summer months, part-time agents are needed to show units and answer prospective renters’ questions.
+Generally, there is a full-time agent or agents at various properties who do the bulk of the leasing work on the property.
+Sometimes, especially during spring and summer, part-time agents are needed to show units and answer prospective renters’ questions.
 Ensure you know if a shift is “yours” or if you would be expected to fill in as needed.

 - Ask about security.
 I never felt unsafe, though I sat alone in a rental unit.
-Still I was in a very safe neighborhood in a safe part of town.
+Still, I was in a very safe neighborhood in a safe part of town.
 Even so, strange things can happen.
 I had a two-way radio and could summon on-site help if needed.
-Even if you don’t think safety will be an issue, make sure you understand if security is available and how to summon them.
+Even if you don’t think safety will be an issue, make sure you understand if security officers are available and how to summon them.

 - Consider that you can only advance so far without extra training.
 I was not interested in a career in property management, though the owners did offer me a full-time job.
 If I had accepted, I probably would have needed accounting, informational technology and other skills to move up the ladder.

 Ready to get started?
-You’ll find listings on all the major job sites but a better idea might be to go to an apartment complex of interest and talk to the agents.
+You’ll find leasing agent listings on major job sites, but a better idea might be to go to an apartment complex of interest to you and talk to the agents.
 Area rental agents generally know each other and are often more than willing to tell you what jobs are available and what they entail.

 Do you have a side gig or part-time job to supplement your regular work?
 Share with us in comments below or on our Facebook page.